 Do Your Homework

-Even though solo travel allows for a lot of flexibility because you don’t have to rely on anyone to arrange your day, it also necessitates a lot of homework.
+Traveling alone the first time is not easy.
+Even though solo travel allows for much flexibility because you don’t have to rely on anyone to arrange your day, it also necessitates a lot of homework.

 “Search, search, search, and read!”, is going to be your mantra.